 Whilst we’re working on letters and sounds I make sure to introduce both but start with the phonetic sound of the letter that will help to identify it in words and with spelling and reading the future.

-My eldest J wanted to join in – at 5 he’s making fantastic progress with his letter sounds but wanted to work on the cards like T had with me – instead of matching the initial sounds we worked on writing out the names of the community helpers – as he’s learning phonics with some high frequency words he spells a lot of the words phonetically and hasn’t learnt all of his diagraphs and trigraphs yet so words like teacher – he spelt teecher because the ee and ea make the same sound – As it’s great that he’s attempting and wanting to spell the word and write them, I then write the correct spelling on the card and talk about the difference between the word that he’s written and how the word is actually spelt.
+My eldest J wanted to join in – at 5 he’s making fantastic progress with his letter sounds but wanted to work on the cards like T had with me – instead of matching the initial sounds we worked on writing out the names of the community helpers – as he’s learning phonics with some high-frequency words he spells a lot of the words phonetically and hasn’t learnt all of his diagraphs and trigraphs yet so words like teacher – he spelt teecher because the ee and ea make the same sound – As it’s great that he’s attempting and wanting to spell the word and write them, I then write the correct spelling on the card and talk about the difference between the word that he’s written and how the word is actually spelt.

-More Community Helper Posts
+More Community Helper Activities

 Rescue the Alphabet Game by Mom Inspired Life